 Fishbowl lets the colleagues ask and answer work-related questions anonymously.
 It helps quickly resolve sensitive issues and prevent conflict situations.

 Intercom.io helps stay in touch with customers anytime, anywhere.
 Managers assist in the sign-up process, give feedback, and enhance the overall user experience.

-Trello allows for prioritizing tasks, meeting deadlines, assigning responsibilities, and doing other actions for effective management.
+Trello allows for prioritizing tasks, meeting deadlines, assigning responsibilities, and doing other effective management actions.
 The app is intuitive and easy to use.

 As you can see, there are plenty of ready solutions for business purposes.
-So, the logical question is whether you should make a custom enterprise app or use a third party service.
+The logical question is whether you should make a custom enterprise app or use a third-party service.
 The answer depends on three crucial factors:

 - Reason for creation